 1. 70/30 Split

-The theme designer receives 70% of each theme sale.
-The theme designer is responsible for bug fixes, as well as answering any questions from customers regarding the theme.
+The Theme Partner receives 70% of each theme sale.
+The Theme Partner is responsible for bug fixes, as well as answering any questions from customers regarding the theme.

 2. 50/50 Split*

-The theme designer receives 50% of each theme sale.
-The theme designer is still responsible for bug fixes, but Shopify can help answer any questions regarding the theme.
-If you select this option, you may not sell your theme through any other channels.
+The Theme Partner receives 50% of each theme sale.
+The Theme Partner is still responsible for bug fixes, but Shopify can help answer any questions regarding the theme.

 *The 50/50 Split option is taken on a case-by-case basis.
-Theme designers may be asked to select the 70/30 option should the Theme Review Team feel it is the best choice.
+Theme Partners may be asked to select the 70/30 option should the Theme Partnerships team feel it is the best choice.